 Sample size (cores) is limited to that required for a thin section plus a palynological, micropalaeontological, geochemical or SEM analysis.
 (Usually small chips from side)

-Sample size (cuttings) is normally 5-10 grams but where sampling would deplete the archived set to below 25g permission should be obtained by applying directly to BEIS/OGA.
+Sample size (cuttings) is normally 5-10 grams but where sampling would deplete the archived set to below 25g permission should be obtained by applying directly to BEIS/NSTA.
 (Information on request)

 All samples, sample preparations, residues, thin sections etc. that are produced remain the property of the BGS and are to be returned to the store immediately following the completion of the study.
 Such items must be safely and securely packed and delivered free of any charges, taxes, duties, etc. To the Core Store Manager, British Geological Survey, Keyworth, Nottingham NG12 5GG.
 Email advice of the contents and despatch details should be sent to: kwcorestore@bgs.ac.uk

-BEIS/OGA requires investigators to provide the basic analytical results of all investigations within 3 months, and the interpretation of this data within 6 months of the sample removal.
+BEIS/NSTA requires investigators to provide the basic analytical results of all investigations within 3 months, and the interpretation of this data within 6 months of the sample removal.
 These should be deposited via the BGS portal, see below.
 Raw data will be held confidential for two years and interpretive reports for five years from the date of sampling.
 Thereafter copies may be obtained from the BGS, subject to the usual procedures for the supply of data.
 Failure to comply with this may result in the withdrawal of access to the BGS Core Store.

 It will not normally be permitted for a second company to duplicate an analysis at previously sampled horizons.
 Any subsequent applicant will be expected to sample above or below previous samplers.
-Where a subsequent applicant has a strong scientific case to duplicate a previously sampled horizon, they may apply to BEIS/OGA for authorisation to contact the original sampler, who shall then make the basic analytical results available, either freely after 6 months from the date when they received the analytical results, or at a proportion of the analytical costs, not exceeding 50%, before 6 months from the date when they received the analytical results.
+Where a subsequent applicant has a strong scientific case to duplicate a previously sampled horizon, they may apply to BEIS/NSTA for authorisation to contact the original sampler, who shall then make the basic analytical results available, either freely after 6 months from the date when they received the analytical results, or at a proportion of the analytical costs, not exceeding 50%, before 6 months from the date when they received the analytical results.

 If you wish to publish results from your sampling as part of your academic research, you agree to acknowledge BGS as follows: “Based upon sample supplied under Loan Number CoreXXXXXX (core number provided by BGS) British Geological Survey © UKRI”.
 If you wish to publish results from your sampling in connection with any commercial activity, you agree that this will be subject to prior, separate, written agreement from BGS: please contact ipr@bgs.ac.uk.